-The breed and/or physiognomy of your dog may determine whether they can fly with you; in particular, short-nosed breeds are not allowed by many airlines, and the American Veterinary Medical Foundation recommends that they not fly.
-Over half of the dog fatalities on planes over a recent five-year period involved short-nosed breeds.
+The breed and/or physiognomy of your dog may determine whether they can fly with you; in particular, short-nosed breeds are not allowed by many airlines, and the American Veterinary Medical Foundation recommends that they not fly due to breathing difficulties and a higher rate of fatalities.

 Contrary to some assumptions, it is not only smaller dogs that are of concern.
 The AVMA mentions the following dogs among those at risk: pugs, Boston terriers, boxers, some mastiffs, Pekingese, Lhasa Apsos, shih tzus, and bulldogs.
 Restricted dogs will often include mixed breeds, according to Tracey Thompson of PetFriendlyTravel.com.